 1. Share All the Things!

-Get the word out about your event by sharing on social media outlets.
+Get the word out about your event by sharing it on social media outlets.
 Facebook, Twitter, Instagram, and even LinkedIn are great places to begin.
 If you’re unsure of how to start, simply copy your group’s or event’s URL and paste it into a Facebook, Twitter, or LinkedIn post (this will not work on Instagram).
-A thumbnail with auto-populate creating a visually appealing post to catch the eyes of potential members and attendees.
+A thumbnail with auto-populate creates a visually appealing post to catch the eyes of potential members and attendees.
 Of course, adding a bit of copy will do your promotion well, so, don’t be afraid to write a line or two further explaining the event.
 Share on social when you publish an event and again a few days before the event begins.

 Are you ready to take it to the next level?
 Don’t be afraid to use more visually-based social media outlets like Instagram or TikTok as these can do wonders for your community.
 These outlets require more of an intermediate level of social media marketing but they should not be completely disregarded.
 Utilizing tools like Canva, Later, & Hootsuite are helpful when you’re ready to up your social media marketing game.